 The German Goulash soup is a traditional soup especially for New years Eve, the night where people everywhere are celebrating the last hours of the old year.
 In Germany this evening is called "Silvesterabend", and everyone throws a party with firework and a "midnight soup".
 The tradition is to serve a soup shortly after midnight, and in many cases it will be a hot "Gulaschsuppe".

 The Goulash soup is a very popular soup in Germany throughout the year.
 You can get it as a snack or as fast food from the street booths or Take Aways, and in the most restaurants.
 Mostly you would eat it with a German bun, a Broetchen.
 French baguette with butter is the alternative if you cannot get the German bread.
+In some regions they add red beans and celery but you don't have to use these ingredients.
 Happy Cooking!

 Ingredients German Goulash Soup